Lees station: Layout

-Lees is a side platform station located at grade in a cutting.
+Lees station is a side platform station located at grade in a cutting.
 Above the platforms, the station's entrance building contains the ticket barrier and gives access to a plaza on the north side of Lees Avenue.

 The station's artwork, Transparent Passage by Amy Thompson, features a series of forest designs on the station's glass platform walls, backed by sculptures of birds in flight along the retaining walls behind them.

 Service

 The following routes serve Lees as of October 6, 2019: